- - -i

 • Turkish banking system is healthy and resilient against external shocks thanks to regulatory and structural reforms that were implemented after early 2000’s.

-• Thanks to confidence built upon these successful reforms, Turkish banking system became one of the most preferred sector for FDI between 2002 and 2023 attracting 19% of the foreign investment.
+• Thanks to confidence built upon these successful reforms, Turkish banking system became one of the most preferred sector for FDIs between 2002-2023 attracting 23% of the foreign investment.

 • Successful risk management also pave the way for more stable and efficient banking sector with solid financial indicators, strong capital structure and high liquidity levels.

-• Capital and liquidity levels maintains their importance and strong stance.
-Turkish banking system’s capital adequacy ratio realized as 19% as of December 2023 above regulatory limits.
+• Solvency and liquidity levels maintains their importance and strong stance.
+Turkish banking system’s capital adequacy ratio realized as 17.7% as of third quarter of 2024 above regulatory limits.

 • In addition to strong capital structure, high and comfortable liquidity levels is another key strength of the Turkish banking sector.
-In fact, the liquidity levels are well above the regulatory limits.
-As of December 2023, liquidity coverage ratio of the sector stands at 160%.
+In fact, the liquidity coverage ratios are well above the regulatory limits.
+As of third quarter of 2024, liquidity coverage ratio of the sector stands at 150% versus the regulatory limit of 100%.

 • Turkish banking system still carries a significant amount of potential for further growth, improvement and investment despite a solid track record of growth in recent years.

-• It is still underpenetrated and lags behind in financial inclusion compared to peer countries.
+• It is still underpenetrated when compared to peer countries.

 • As of 2021, percentage of adults without a bank account is 26% in Turkey** (vs. 1% in Eurozone), leaving room for further growth in banking sector.